 The Classification of Australian Coin Types

 The need for a new Australian currency arose on January 1, 1901, when the six separate British self-governing colonies of New South Wales, Tasmania, Queensland, Victoria, South Australia and Western Australia came together to form the Commonwealth of Australia.
-However, it was not until 1910 that circulating British coins began to be replaced by the first Australian silver threepences, sixpences, shillings and florins, followed by halfpennies and pennies in 1911.
-The first national bank notes introduced in 1910 were a short term issue of superscribed private bank notes which were replaced by new Commonwealth Treasury bank notes in 1913.
-But it took longer for a national coinage to take hold, and surveys of hoards put away in the early 1920s show that up to 30% of circulating coins were still British.
+However, it was not until 1910 that circulating British coins began to be replaced by the first Australian silver threepences, sixpences, shillings and florins followed by copper halfpennies and pennies in 1911.
+The first national bank notes were also introduced in 1910 and were a stop-gap issue of superscribed private banknotes that were in turn replaced by new Commonwealth Treasury banknotes in 1913.
+The banknotes quickly found favour but it took longer for a national coinage to take hold, and surveys of coin hoards put away in the early 1920s show that up to 30% of circulating coins were still British.

 |1901-dated letter concerning Australian coinage signed by Edmund Barton, the first prime minister of Australia